 The downside of uni is that if you don’t have classes in a particular building, chances are you just won’t ever go there.
 While that’s totally reasonable, it means you’re missing out on some ace study spaces.

-One of the most state-of-the-art study areas on campus is in the Social Science Building.
-It’s in a fab location – being less than five minutes from the Maths carpark, while also right around the corner from the Shortland Hub.
+One of the most state-of-the-art study areas on campus is The House.
+It’s in a fab location – being less than five minutes from the Maths carpark, while also right around the corner from the Shortland Building .
 Similar to the Learning Lounge, it’s geared with a Student Kitchen, computers and large monitors – what else could you ask for?

 If you’re not a Faculty of Engineering and Built Environment student, chances you haven’t seen the massive refurb they did last year to their main buildings.
 And it may just be one of the best kept secrets on campus.
 With MULTIPLE student kitchens and a mixture of modern quiet, silent and group study spaces – it has everything you’re searching for on campus (except a coffee shop).
 Next time you’re looking for a place to study at Callaghan campus, I’d recommend hitting up EF, EA or ES.

 Looking for that perfect space to work on your group assignment?
 Look no further, you’ve got your pick of 12 study rooms in the Library.
 These rooms are perfect for smashing out and practicing your group presentations without annoying the entire population of the library.
 Even better, they can be booked online so that there’s no chance of missing out on a prime spot.